48 Hours In Dubai Itinerary

 After lunch has settled, take a short stroll over to the largest mall in the world, Dubai Mall.
 If you’re a shopaholic then you’ll be in paradise, if not check out the Armonia spa.
 If, like me, you don’t like spending your days in high-end shops, don’t worry because this is more than just your average mall.
 Inside you’ll find an aquarium and zoo – they don’t do things by halves in Dubai!
 With over 54 million visitors a year, the mall is actually the most visited building on the planet.

 As you leave the largest mall in the world, you’ll be able to watch the largest dancing fountain ever created.
 The Dubai Fountain performs three times a day for excited crowds.
 Think Ocean’s Eleven when they’re standing by the Bellagio fountains in Vegas, but much bigger and better.

-At times the city can be quite overwhelming, so one of my favourite things to do is hop on a traditional water taxi – it gives you the chance to sit back, relax and float along the Dubai Creek.
+At times the city can be quite overwhelming.
+So one of my favourite things to do is hop on a traditional water taxi.
+This gives you the chance to sit back, relax and float along the Dubai Creek.
 It might be a simple activity, but it’s one of the best and gives you a different view of the city.

-After a packed schedule we all deserve a bit of luxury and a good meal.
+After a packed schedule, we all deserve a bit of luxury and a good meal.
 No one does it better than Zuma, a seriously chic restaurant.
-The contemporary Japanese food will blow you away – you MUST try the tuna tartare and eat as much of the Korean chilli lamb as possible (just typing that makes my mouth water).
+The contemporary Japanese food will blow you away.

-Day 1 is over, so get your head down in one of the world’s most iconic hotels, Burj Al Arab.
+Day 1 is almost over, so get your head down in one of the world’s most iconic hotels, Burj Al Arab.
 I’m pretty certain you’ve all seen a picture of the building, which is completely made of glass that looks like a sail.
 I couldn’t believe the level of luxury here; every guest is completely spoiled!
 Each of the 200 rooms comes with your very own private butler.
 You should try it at least once.